-- For the 2020 2022 time period, within the framework of bond implementation, projects brought to the EAC should be considered if they have the potential to affect: - Advancing racial equity - Economic impact in communities (via contracting, hiring, recruitment, grant-making, paid partnership, or via impacts to economic justice) - Environmental justice - Disability justice and inclusion - Advancing successful outcomes for communities - Project should be early enough in development that the committee has capacity for impact rather than a "rubber stamp". - Project managers, with a solid understanding of their roles and responsibilities (see roles and responsibilities section) may submit proposed work to the committee through the Metro committee liaison. - The committee will then have an opportunity to assess work they would like to take on 2020 2022. - The committee will determine the portfolio of work to take on with consideration to timeline and potential for impact.
+- For the 2025 2026 time period, projects brought to the EAC should be considered if they have the potential to affect: - o Advancing racial equity - Economic impact in communities (via contracting, hiring, recruitment, grant-making, paid partnership, or via impacts to economic justice) - Environmental justice - Advancing successful outcomes for communities - Projects should be early enough in development that the committee has capacity for impact rather than a "rubber stamp".
+Presentations that are purely informational, without an opportunity to influence the development or implementation of a project, should not be brought to the committee.
+Examples of meaningful committee involvement include but are not limited to: voting among proposed options, opportunities for members to solicit and share feedback from their broader communities, refining a draft project plan, and contributing to the creation of transparency and accountability mechanisms for department projects.

+- Project managers, with a solid understanding of their roles and responsibilities (see roles and responsibilities section) may submit proposed work to the committee through the Metro committee liaison. - The committee will then have an opportunity to assess work they would like to take on 2025 2026. - The committee will determine the portfolio of work to take on with consideration to timeline and potential for impact.